peoplesoftninja/pythonBeyondBasics/PythonLinuxAdmin.md

 * lsof = list open files to see which file is open by which process
 * vim-enhanced = better version of vim
 * words = words is a standard file on all Unix and Unix-like operating systems, and is simply a newline-delimited list of dictionary words.
 It is used, for instance, by spell-checking programs.
+* `:e file.log` to move to another file from the opened vim file and `:bn` buffer next to move back to original

 ```shell
 $ git config --global user.name "Your Name"